isomerpages/govtech-stp/_traveller-resources/travel-health-control-measures-category-iiiiiiiv.md

 </ol>
 	</li>
 	<li style="font-size:16px; margin-top:15px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test on Day 7 of SHN.</li></ol>
 		<p style="margin-top:15px; margin-bottom:0px; font-size:16px; line-height:1.5;"><i><b>*[Advisory for travellers serving SHN at home]</b> Travellers may serve SHN at their residence, with household members not sharing the same travel history, regardless of vaccination status.
-However, if travellers are residing with unvaccinated vulnerable household members, they are strongly encouraged to serve their SHN in isolation in a room and minimise contact with their vulnerable household members.</i></p>
+However, if travellers are residing with unvaccinated vulnerable household members, they are strongly encouraged to serve their SHN in isolation in a room and minimise contact with their vulnerable household members.
+If this is not feasible, travellers are advised to consider alternative accommodation.</i></p>
 	<p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;"><i>If sharing a place of residence with others, travellers should designate a specific bathroom to be used by themselves, and other household members to use another bathroom.
 If a single bathroom has to be shared, ensure that everyone practises good hygiene habits and disinfects the bathroom after each use.
 These are some examples to help the household manage:</i>
 	</p><ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><i>Lower the lid before flushing the toilet;</i></li>